jreisinger/docs/data/notes/mngt/essentialism.md

 Equivalent question for your personal or professional life: "Will this activity or effort make the highest possible contribution towards my goal?"

+Essentialists will commit and "go big" on only few vital ideas or activities, they explore more options at first to ensure they pick the right one later.
+For this we need:

+* space to think
+* time to look and listen
+* permission to play
+* wisdom to sleep
+* discipline to apply highly selective criteria to our choices

+Often these things are at best considered nice to have, at worst they are derided as evidence of weakness and wastefulness.
+“Of course, I’d love to be able to set aside time on the calendar simply to think, but it’s a luxury we can’t afford right now.”

 2) Eliminate